ajaykaarthic/LeetCode-solutions/README.md

 # LeetCode-solutions
-Repository of solutions of the leetcode proablems that I solved
+Repository of solutions of the leetcode problems that I solved